Does Core Web Vitals Matter? What Do They Do?

 2. How can I measure Core Web Vitals for my website?

 Google provides a variety of tools for measuring Core Web Vitals, including Google PageSpeed Insights, Google Search Console, and Lighthouse.
-These tools give extensive information about your website’s performance and recommend changes.
+These tools provide extensive insights into your website’s performance and offer recommendations.

 3. Do Core Web Vitals affect SEO?